Loading…

 This arc also introduces the antagonist pattern that the series repeats at increasing scale: people who underestimate Yang Kai, then have to reckon with what he actually is.
 If you find this dynamic satisfying, the series rewards patience.
 If it frustrates you in the first 100 chapters, add 3,700 more chapters of it.

 Yang Kai leaves the initial setting and the story opens up considerably.
-This is where Martial Peak consistently earns its reputation — new civilizations, stronger opponents, cultivation tiers that require actually understanding the system to navigate.
+This is where Martial Peak consistently earns its reputation.
+New civilizations, stronger opponents, cultivation tiers that require actually understanding the system to navigate.
 Yang Kai's resourcefulness in unfamiliar territory is the series at its best.
 Readers who reached this phase and stayed, stayed for a long time.

 The female cast accumulates during this phase.
 This is the most common reader complaint: Yang Kai collects romantic partners at a pace that some find reasonable and others find distracting from the power-progression story.
 Worth knowing before you're 600 chapters in.

 The scale shifts from continental to cosmic.
 Yang Kai reaches planes of existence with their own civilizations, cultivation hierarchies, and power ceilings.
 The series maintains internal consistency across these escalations, which is an achievement at this length.
-The antagonists and settings become progressively more abstract — the grounded early-arc feel is gone by this point.
+The antagonists and settings become progressively more abstract.
+The grounded early-arc feel is gone by this point.

-For a comparison with Korean cultivation manhwa that covers similar power-escalation fantasy —
+For a comparison with Korean cultivation manhwa that covers similar power-escalation fantasy:

 Nano Machine Reading Guide →

 A 3D Chinese donghua premiered December 5, 2024.
-Season 1 concluded in May 2025 and covers the earliest portion of the story — roughly the content of the first 100–150 manhua chapters, based on what the adaptation pacing suggests.
+Season 1 concluded in May 2025 and covers the earliest portion of the story, roughly the content of the first 100-150 manhua chapters, based on what the adaptation pacing suggests.
 Season 2 had not been officially confirmed as of mid-2026.

 The donghua is a reasonable starting point for readers who aren't sure the story is for them.
 It's faster than reading 150 chapters of the manhua and gives you a clear picture of Yang Kai's personality and the cultivation world's rules.
 If you like what you see in the donghua, the manhua picks up where it leaves off and continues for another 3,600+ chapters.

-The 3D art style is divisive — some readers find it effective for the action sequences, others prefer the manhua's 2D illustration.
+The 3D art style is divisive: some readers find it effective for the action sequences, others prefer the manhua's 2D illustration.
 Both are valid entry points to the same story.

 The manhua has no official English translation as of mid-2026.
 English readers access it through fan translation sites.
 Novel Updates tracks translation status and links to available versions.
 The original Chinese manhua is the most complete version.